-- Phone number is NOT required, feel free to leave this field blank.
+- Phone number is NOT required; feel free to leave this field blank.

 - There is also a required field for you to certify that your course does not feature the misuse of copyrighted content.
 A few clear examples of misuse of copyrighted materials include posting PDFs or other documents of journal articles and/or partial/whole pages from textbooks or streaming unlicensed audio/video directly from your course in Canvas.
-In most cases, linking to source materials rather than uploading them directly into your course will avoid copyright infringements.
+In most cases, links to source materials rather than uploading them directly into your course will avoid copyright infringements.